Leadership Competence in 2026: Key Skills for Digital Success

 Without this type of strategic mindset, you could miss upcoming trends in your industry, finding yourself playing catchup rather than leading the charge to innovate.

 Technical literacy is a must-have for competent leaders, but that doesn’t mean everyone must be an engineer.
 Instead, leaders should continually upskill and build their technical competence, then encourage their teams to do the same.
+According to McKinsey 2025 report, C-suite leaders estimate only 4% of employees use gen AI daily; the real figure is 13%.
+63% of employees attribute leadership’s AI reluctance to “digital illiteracy”.

 Currently, some of the major digital trends include generative AI, security, and big data, so those are a great place to start.
 As leaders become more fluent in today’s technological innovations, they can start using this understanding to make strategic decisions—or pivots, if needed.